 Jeff has completed several management courses and programs, and remains active as an Intermediate Care Paramedic and a registered Emergency Medical Dispatcher.

 ||Paula Martell |

-Director of Performance and Development and Air Medical Transport (AMT)
+Director of Performance and Development, Air Medical Transport (AMT) & TeleHealth

-Paula Martell is the Director of Performance and Development and AMT at EMC.
+Paula Martell is the Director of Performance and Development, Air Medical Transport and TeleHealth.
 In this role, Paula is responsible for risk and quality management, clinical training and education programs, patient safety, occupational health and safety, and the air medical transport (AMT) program (EHS LifeFlight).

 Paula has a wide range of patient care experience as both a paramedic and a nurse.
 Her paramedicine career began at UCLA Medical Center in California, and continued into Alberta and eventually Nova Scotia, where she has worked as a paramedic in various capacities for more than 20 years.
 Paula is also a registered nurse with an extensive critical care background: she worked in burn care for more than 14 years and as a flight nurse for EHS LifeFlight for eight years.